lue-bird/elm-syntax-to-rust/README.md

 ### improvement ideas

 - if lambda is called with a function, always inline that function
-- improve performance of elm_kernel_parer functions (and string_slice etc) to work with utf8 offsets instead of chars
+- improve performance of elm_kernel_parser functions to work with utf8 offsets instead of char count